 The Limited trim regains the Selec-Terrain® System.
 Properly equipped models with the larger engine can tow up to 7,200 pounds.
 Full-speed forward collision warning, lane departure warning, and parking assist become optional on this trim.
 Overall, the Limited is a great mid-range option.

-Compare the 2020 Jeep Grand Cherokee Limited vs the Trailhawk Trim Levels.
+Compare the 2020 Jeep Grand Cherokee Limited vs the Trailhawk Trims.
 What is the difference?

 The Trailhawk is a trim you can only get with the 4x4 drivetrain.
 Once again, the V6 is standard and the 5.7L V8 is optional.
 The heavy-duty engine cooling is standard either way.
 Active noise control is standard as well.
 Steering-wheel-mounted shift control also joins the list of included features.

 Inside, the Trailhawk has specialized red stitching on its black door panel.
 The red stitching can be found in other spots throughout the cabin.
 A 506-watt amplifier is included standard, which boosts the signal to your now standard nine-speaker stereo sound system with subwoofer.